 All of us at Make It Right are big fans of Kansas City, Missouri – its grand parks and fountains, stately old homes, schools and office buildings and the beautiful fall colors you see everywhere around town this time of year.

 But we think one KC spot has all the rest beat.
 On Saturday, November 9, we cut the ribbon on our latest project, Bancroft School Apartments in Kansas City’s Manheim Park neighborhood.
 Over the last year, we worked with our local partners, like Dalmark Group, NHS and the Green Impact Zone, to renovate a badly damaged historic school and build new homes.
 See pictures from the ribbon cutting / opening day here.

-Built in 1904 and abandoned and boarded up for more than 13 years, Bancroft School reopened to provide residents with 50 affordable, LEED Platinum rental units and community amenities, including an auditorium, gym, computer lab and gardens.
+Built in 1904 and abandoned and boarded up for more than 13 years, Bancroft School reopened to provide residents with 50 affordable rental units and community amenities, including an auditorium, gym, computer lab and gardens.
 New town homes, designed by Kansas City-based BNIM Architects, were built around the perimeter of the school to add additional housing.

-Like all Make It Right projects, Bancroft School Apartments is LEED Platinum certified and meets the highest standards of green building.
+Bancroft School Apartments meet the highest standards of green building.
 Some of the sustainable features of the building include:

 - a 75 kilowatt solar array – more than 400 panels strong – installed the historic building’s roof

 - 2,220 gallons of no-VOC paint, donated by Benjamin Moore from their Aura and Natura lines